CM4all/beng-proxy/doc/translation.rst

 - ``SEND_CSRF_TOKEN`` adds a valid token header to successful responses.
 This option is not supported for widgets.

-Covert cross-site requests don't have this header and will be denied, effectively avoiding this kind of vulnerability.
+Covert cross-site requests don't have this header (with a valid value) will be denied with status ``403 Forbidden``, effectively avoiding this kind of vulnerability.

 Clients can obtain a token by inspecting the response header of a request to a location with ``SEND_CSRF_TOKEN`` enabled.
 They may then